-Offered primarily for students who desire an associate degree but who do not seek to transfer to a four-year institution, the general studies program allows a student to select a variety of courses according to his or her preference.
+Offered primarily for students who desire an associate degree but who do not seek to transfer to a four-year institution, the general students program allows a student to select a variety of courses according to his or her preference.
 A student must receive preapproval to complete this program.
-See page 80 for degree requirements.